 The bright yellow flowers of the forsythia herald spring, but when your bushes develop unusual swellings on their branches, it’s hardly a cheery start to the season.
 Galls aren’t uncommon problems for woody plants and trees, but unlike most common galls, forsythia phomopsis gall is caused by an aggressive fungus.

 The fungus Phomopsis spp. is responsible for the irregular swellings that appear throughout affected forsythia shrubs.
-These galls are typically one to two inches in diameter, noticeably round and have a rough, bumpy texture.
-It’s easy to mistake
+These galls are typically 1 to 2 inches (2.5-5 cm.) in diameter, noticeably round, and have a rough, bumpy texture.
+It’s easy to mistake them for galls caused by insects or mites, however, so cutting into them is necessary for proper diagnosis.
+When you cut through a phomopsis gall, it will be solid throughout, unlike other galls that contain chambers or have evidence of boring inside.

 Initial infection occurs when fungal spores land on freshly wounded forsythia during wet weather.
 There is some evidence that these spores can also be spread between plants on dirty tools.
 If you’ve got a forsythia showing signs of galls, make sure that you sterilize your pruners between cuts in a solution of bleach water, mixed at a 1:10 bleach to water ratio.